The Breastfeeding Center of Ann Arbor

 - IBCLCs who need Lactation CERPs for re-certification

 - Aspiring IBCLCs who are acquiring their breastfeeding education CERPs.
-(Note: We will be offering Part 1 of this course early in the year for a complete, comprehensive 90 hour course.)
+(Note: We will be offering Part 1 of this course earlier in the year for a complete, comprehensive 90 hour course.)

 - RNs or other health care professionals who want to increase their breastfeeding skills or acquire 20+ hours of breastfeeding education for the “Baby Friendly” hospital initiative.